 - 4.1.1.1.
-CMS and MDCH will each make monthly Capitation Payment to the ICO, in accordance with the rates of payment and payment provisions set forth herein and subject to all applicable federal and State laws, regulations, rules, billing instructions, and bulletins, as amended. - 4.1.1.2.
+CMS and MDHHS will each make monthly Capitation Payment to the ICO, in accordance with the rates of payment and payment provisions set forth herein and subject to all applicable federal and State laws, regulations, rules, billing instructions, and bulletins, as amended. - 4.1.1.2.
 The ICO will receive three (3) monthly payments for each Enrollee: - 4.1.1.2.1.
 One amount from CMS reflecting coverage of Medicare Parts A/B services (Medicare Parts A/B Component); - 4.1.1.2.2.
 One amount from CMS reflecting coverage Medicare Part D services (Medicare Part D Component); and - 4.1.1.2.3.
-One amount from MDCH reflecting coverage of Medicaid services (Medicaid Component). - 4.1.1.3.
+One amount from MDHHS reflecting coverage of Medicaid services (Medicaid Component). - 4.1.1.3.
 The Medicare Parts A/B payment will be risk adjusted using the Medicare Advantage CMS-HCC Model.
 The Medicare Part D payment will be risk adjusted using the Part D RxHCC Model.
 The Medicaid Component will utilize the rate cell methodology described in Section 4.2. - 4.1.1.4.
-CMS and MDCH will provide the ICO with a rate report on an annual basis for the upcoming calendar year.
+CMS and MDHHS will provide the ICO with a rate report on an annual basis for the upcoming calendar year. - 4.1.1.5.
+On a regular basis, CMS will provide MDHHS with the ICO-level payment information in the Medicare Plan Payment Report.
+The use of such information by MDHHS will be limited to financial monitoring, performing financial audits, and related activities, unless otherwise agreed to by CMS and the ICO.
+On a regular basis, MDHHS will also provide to CMS ICO-level payment information including the Medicaid Capitation Payments.